-I’ve never been very good at picking a favorite movie of all time, or even listing my top 5 movies of the year.
-In my opinion, there’s too many genres, and too many different styles of movies to ever really compare or rank all of them.
+I’ve never been very good at picking a favorite movie of all time or even listing my top 5 movies of the year.
+In my opinion, there are too many genres, and too many different styles of movies to really compare or rank them.

 However, I can look back on the films I’ve watched over the years and note which ones have stood out the most, stuck with me the longest, evoked the biggest emotional response, have the most rewatchability, or was the first of it’s kind that I hadn’t seen before.

 Even though I consider this to be a work in progress, and could change day-to-day, the films listed below are some of the most important that I’ve seen in my lifetime.
 So far.

 While I consider The Fellowship of the Ring to be the best of the three films, I couldn’t just list one of them here.

 The Lord of the Rings films were my first real introduction to fantasy films, and eventually novels.
 Between the scale of the sets, the near perfect cast, and beautifully told story, these three movies that I’ll be watching for the rest of my life.